tangmae/javahomework/README.md

 This is a homework series to practice Java programming for beginner

+## Where is homework?

+Please see branches, each branch is one homework.

+Branch name is homework-{class using mainly in homework}-{series number}

 ## How to summit your code

 * Create your own branch by following this pattern